Apkawa/django-paginator/README.rst

 django-paginator
 ================

-A simple paginator tag and util
+A simple paginator tag and utils

 Installation
 ------------